ropensci/dynamite/README.md

 ## Installation

-You can install the most recent stable version of `dynmite` from [CRAN](https://cran.r-project.org/package=dynamite) or the development version from [R-universe](https://r-universe.dev/search/) by running one the following lines:
+You can install the most recent stable version of `dynamite` from [CRAN](https://cran.r-project.org/package=dynamite) or the development version from [R-universe](https://r-universe.dev/search/) by running one the following lines: